Economy could doom Sarkozy as France heads to polls

 Melenchon, whose crowd-pulling charisma and clench-fisted vow to end the power of markets over national economies have made him a star of the election race, ranks fourth with 14 percent, while centrist Francois Bayrou is fifth at 10 percent.

 Polls open at 8 a.m.
-(0600 GMT) in mainland France and will close at 6 p.m., staying open an extra two hours in big cities.
+(0700 British time) in mainland France and will close at 6 p.m., staying open an extra two hours in big cities.

 MARKETS FEAR LEFTIST AGENDA